Valeesvarar Temple, Karikkarai: Structure

 The temple is without gopura.
 After going through the entrance in the left Nandhi tirtha is found.
 On its bank the shrine of Vinayaka and the shrine of the Goddess are found.
 In the kosta, Dakshinamurthy, Brahma and Durga are found.
 Kali, Vishnu, Subramania, Virabhadra in sitting posture and Surya are also found in this temple.
 The presiding deity is found in a slanting posture.
 This temple belonged to Pallava period.
 Later Vijayanagara kings renovated the structure.
 When Sangamakula Virupatcharayan made attempt to build the gopura, Purushotthama Gajapathy came on war with him.
 So the work was halted.
 According to the inscription "Jayamkonda Cholamandalatthu Kundravartthana Kottatthu Nattu Naduvin Malai Thirukkari Karai Pillayar".
 After the war with Chalukya, Veera Rajanedra Chola on his return made donations.

 Location

-The temple is located next to Nagalapuram in Chittoor district in Andhra Pradesh.
+The temple is located next to Nagalapuram in Tirupati district in Andhra Pradesh.
 In Chennai-Uthukottai-Surattappalli-Nagalapuram route this temple can be reached.
 This temple is opened for worship from 8.00 a.m. to 11.00 a.m. and 3.00 p.m. to 6.00 p.m.